Early management of side effects has been shown to help patients live longer, better lives.

 Management of Erectile Dysfunction

 However, these drugs are not for everyone.
 Many men with angina or other heart problems take medications that contain nitrates to help the blood flow better to the heart.
 All three agents used for erectile dysfunction can affect the way that the nitrates work—and cause blood pressure to drop to dangerously low levels.
-They can also interfere with alpha-blockers, drugs that are commonly used in men with the noncancerous growth of the prostate known as BPH, and that are often used in men following certain types of radiotherapy, particularly brachytherapy.
+They can also interfere with alpha-blockers, drugs that are commonly used in men with the noncancerous growth of the prostate known as BPH, which are often used in men following certain types of radiotherapy, particularly brachytherapy.

 In addition to the oral medications, there are a number of alternative treatments that might be helpful to men with erectile dysfunction.